-The neighboring lot to the east has a small portion of its drainage that naturally flows to our site.
-Inlets will be provided where necessary to route offsite stormwater around the site.
-Natural vegetation in the area of the upgradient stormwater will act as a vegetative filter to treat the upgradient storm flows.
+The only upgradient flow coming to the site is through a drainage easement to the south of the property.
 The upgradient stormwater will not comingle with any untreated stormwater from the site.
-Reference the Drainage Area Map of the Hunters Creek Business Park WPAP (Approved by TCEQ June 5, 2006, EAPP #1964.01) for drainage patterns for the area.
+Reference the Drainage Area Map of the Hunters Creek Business Park WPAP(Approved by TCEQ June 5, 2006, EAPP #1964.01) for drainage patterns for the area.